ArturDorochowicz/node-jshint-windows/readme.txt

 1. Command line interface via jshint.bat

-For details, look at node-jshint readme file in lib\node_modules\jshint directory.
+For details look at node-jshint readme file in lib\node_modules\jshint directory.
 Please note that .jshintignore files are ignored due to unavailability of glob module on Windows.